railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 *  :guilabel:`Contact Name` : \ ``George Turnbull``\  .

-Before you save this, look at the partner's accounting setup by clicking the fifth tab :guilabel:`Accounting`.
+Before you save this, look at the partner's accounting setup by clicking the tab :guilabel:`Accounting`.
 The fields :guilabel:`Account Receivable` and :guilabel:`Account Payable` have account values in them that were taken from the account properties you just created.
-You don't have to accept those values: you can enter any suitable account you like at this stage, although Open ERP constrains the selection to ones that make accounting sense.
+You do not have to accept those values: you can enter any suitable account you like at this stage, although Open ERP constrains the selection to ones that make accounting sense.

-Back at the first tab, :guilabel:`General` change any other fields you like, such as the address and phone numbers, then :guilabel:`Save`.
+Back at the first tab, :guilabel:`General`, change any other fields you like, such as the address and phone numbers, then :guilabel:`Save`.
 This changes one Contact for the Partner, which is sufficient for the example.

-From the :guilabel:`MAIN MENU`, click :menuselection:`Administration --> Users --> Company Structure -->
+From the :guilabel:`MAIN MENU`, click :menuselection:`Administration --> Companies --> Companies`
-Companies` and edit the only entry there:
+and edit the only entry there:

 *  :guilabel:`Company Name` : \ ``AmbiPlum``\  ,